Current WI River Conditions

 For people planning to camp out on the river, flow rates above 17,000cfs (~4.0′ deep) on the Wisconsin River generally result in barely a handful of sandbars above water and camping trips shouldn’t be attempted.
 Day trips are generally okay up to about 30,000cfs (~5.5′ deep) at which point it becomes too difficult to find a place to get back in your boat if you’ve capsized.
 That said, if you know how to hold a paddle and manage your canoe/kayak, high flow rates can be pretty exciting and give you access to a lot of places within the river way that are normally inaccessible.

 On the other end of the spectrum, flow rates below 10,000cfs (~3.0′ deep) will mean plenty of sandbars to choose from and a very gentle current in the range of 2-3mph.
 Anything below 5,000cfs means more sandbars than you’ll know what to do with (but still more than enough water to make it down the river).
-Because of federally mandated minimum flow rates, it is extremely rare that you would ever not be able to paddle because of low water.
+Because of federally mandated minimum flow rates, it is essentially impossible that you would ever not be able to paddle because of low water.

 High water usually works its way through the system in 4-6 days.
 The higher the water level, the faster it drains out.
 If we’re above 20,000cfs with a dry forecast, expect to be able to get back on the river in under a week.